Seongioi/wait-for-topic/README.md

 # Wait for topic

-This image waits for a list of Kafka topics to be created and exits afterwards.
+This image waits for a list of Kafka topics to be created and exit when they are.

 Configure using environments variables: